-There’s a Hendrix Woostock video where you see him able to really connect in a situation that presented so many distractions from connection.
-I find THAT really inspiring.
+There’s a Hendrix‘s Woostock video where you see him able to really connect in a situation that presented so many distractions from connection.
+I find that really inspiring.
 I can be inspired by THAT… without trying to cop the solo on Foxy Lady. (laughs)

 You go to those places where you see the soul bubbling to the surface, whatever it is.
 Then you get the message, “That’s possible.”